Arash-ra03/Emotion-Recognition-Using-DistilBERT/README.md

 - The MLP classifier receives the output vector from the fine-tuned DistilBERT model.
 - A hyperparameter search is performed to find the optimal model configuration.
-- Thresholds for each emotion label are adjusted based on cross-validation results.